foundriesio/docs/source/reference-manual/security/offline-keys.rst

 When rotating the TUF root key, the newly generated key is added to the keys tarball (``root.keys.tgz`` in examples).
 That file **must never be lost**.
 Otherwise, it will be impossible to make any future updates to the Factory TUF keys.
-That will lead to the inability to deliver new :ref:`Over-the-Air (OTA) updates <ref-ota>` to your Factory devices.
+After a root role expires, without a root key you will lose an ability to deliver new :ref:`Over-the-Air (OTA) updates <ref-ota>` to your Factory devices.
 Therefore, after each TUF root key rotation, we recommend that you `Backup Offline TUF Keys`_ as described below.

+.. _ref-offline-targets-keys:

 How to Rotate Offline TUF Targets Key
 -------------------------------------